skuill/ConcertBuddy/README.md

 * `docker`

 ## Built with
-* [Telegram.Bot](https://github.com/TelegramBots/telegram.bot) -  the most popular .NET Client for 🤖 Telegram Bot API.
+* [Telegram.Bot](https://github.com/TelegramBots/telegram.bot) - the most popular .NET Client for 🤖 Telegram Bot API
+* [LyricsScraperNET](https://github.com/skuill/LyricsScraperNET) - 🎼 a library for .NET that provides an API to search for lyrics of a song from the web
 * [SpotifyAPI-NET](https://github.com/JohnnyCrazy/SpotifyAPI-NET) - a client for Spotify's Web API, written in .NET
 * [MusicBrainzAPI](https://github.com/avatar29A/MusicBrainz) - Implementation of the MuzicBrainz API v2
 * [Inflatable.Lastfm](https://github.com/inflatablefriends/lastfm) - Last.fm SDK for modern .NET platforms